peferso/peferso.github.io/_posts/2021-03-17-Postman-automation-with-python.md

 I am not an Postman expert.
 In my case, I had to use it to send a large number of forms in `.json` format to a remote host, in order to collect and analyze the `.json` response.
 The goal was to ensure that the `.json` outputs contain specific fields, and that their value was appropriate according to corresponding the `.json` input.

 The verification step is outside the scope of the present post.
-Here we will see how we can automate the Postman requests and the collection of the `.json` outputs.
+Here we will see how we can automate the Postman requests as well as how to collect and save locally the `.json` outputs.

 # The automation